novoalab/EpiNano/README.md

 ## About EpiNano

 EpiNano is a tool to identify RNA modifications present in direct RNA sequencing reads.

-EpiNano-SVM has been trained and tested on detecting m6A RNA modifications.
-EpiNano-Error is applicable to any given type of RNA modification that affects the base-called features.

 EpiNano will extract a set of 'features' from direct RNA sequencing reads, which will be in turn used to predict whether the 'error' is caused by the presence of an RNA modification o r not.